-Beth Walter came to Walker from Swift School in Roswell, which serves students with dyslexia and learning differences.
-She also taught at both The Epstein School in Atlanta and Chalker Elementary School in Kennesaw.
-Beth has completed the Classroom Educator level of Orton-Gillingham training and fulfilled 100 practicum hours in O-G tutoring.
+Ms. Walter joined the New Avenues Dyslexia Program in its inaugural year and currently serves as a first-grade classroom teacher.
+Before Walker, she served at The Swift School in Roswell, GA, working directly with students with dyslexia and language learning differences.
+She also taught at The Epstein School in Atlanta and Chalker Elementary School in Kennesaw.
+Ms. Walter is certified at the Associate Level in Orton-Gillingham.
+Additionally, she has fulfilled 100 practicum hours in O-G tutoring.
 She holds a Bachelor of Education and Master of Education from the University of Florida.
-“Teaching dyslexic children is a passion of mine, and I am happy to be a part of this amazing journey for them and for Walker.”
+“Teaching children with dyslexia is a passion of mine, and I am happy to be a part of this amazing journey for them and Walker.”

 Ms. Polattie joined the faculty of the New Avenues Program in 2022 in the process of relocating from Columbus, GA.
 In Columbus, she served as a Lead Learning Center Teacher at Brookstone School.
 Ms. Polattie graduated from Georgia Southern University.
 She considers lifelong learning a hobby and regularly seeks continuing education courses on etymology and executive functioning that will add to her educator’s toolbox.
 In addition to working with learners, she enjoys spending time with her husband and dog, running, and working with the Women’s Initiative for Learning and Discovery (WILD).
 The strong community at Walker pulled Ms. Polattie to Walker.